- 65 million people around the world have epilepsy.

 INFANTILE SPASMS – characterized by sudden body movements, if sitting up, head and arms falling forward, if lying down, knees folding up and arms and head lifting up.
 These seizures happen in babies, typically between 3 and 24 months old.

 FEBRILE SEIZURES – these seizures are not generally considered to be epileptic.
 Children aged 3 months to 5 or 6 years old may have tonic-clonic seizures when they have a high fever.
 Febrile seizures occur in 2% to 5% of all children.
 There is a slight tendency for them to run in families.
 The vast majority of children with febrile seizures do not have seizures without fever after age 5.

 TREATMENT FOR EPILEPSY:

-- Devices – Vagal Nerve Stimulation; Responsive Neuro-Stimulation
+- Implanted stimulation devices such as Vagal Nerve Stimulation and Responsive Neuro-Stimulation

-- Dietary Therapy – Ketogenic Diet; Modified Atkins Diet; Low Glycemic Index Diet
+- Medically prescribed dietary therapy such as the Ketogenic Diet; Modified Atkins Diet; Low Glycemic Index Diet

 FIRST AID FOR SEIZURES:

 I. GENERALIZED TONIC-CLONIC SEIZURES (also known as GRAND MAL):

 1. If possible, notice when the seizure begins.
 Keep track of time.